You might have felt that connection with a place you visited, even if you have no intention of moving.

 We just need good internet.
 PuntoNet, the company supplying the fiber optic networks is expanding neighborhood by neighborhood, good news!

-Now what's amazing, is the distance and routes that these buses cover, miles out of the city!
+.30 bus fare: Yup!!
+The fare is still .30 cents and .12 cents for retirees.
+What's amazing, is the distance and routes that these buses cover, miles out of the city!
 Still at .25 cents.
 There is a new city Tram going in (Tranvia) with hopes of completion in 2018.
 I was told buses will not be retired, instead they will add even more routes to the system outside the city.
 Good for residents, good for the drivers.

 Healthcare: The insurance coverage appears to be cheap, but ever changing, so we'll let you know!
 We have heard nothing but positives from the gringo communities regarding the medical profession and facilities.
 They do have a Mount Sinai Hospital, Cancer Centers, Pharmacies, including compounding and geez, you can get your teeth cleaned for $25!